What's new in April on Prime Video, CTV Comedy, and more.

 - What HBO Max series will be available on Crave?

-- How about HBO Max / Warner Max original films (and that Justice League recut?)
+- How about HBO Max / Warner Max original films and specials (and that Justice League recut?)

-- What original programs are not part of Crave's deal with HBO Max?
+- What HBO Max original programs are not airing on Crave?

 - What about shows like Friends, South Park, Rick and Morty, and Doctor Who?